IB ChemistryStructure 33.23.2.5

 The 5-step algorithm for naming any organic compound systematically.

-📋 The IUPAC Algorithm
+The 5-Step IUPAC Systematic Naming Algorithm

 Carbon Chain Roots